theydvgaurav/Banking-System/README.md

 # Banking-System
 This is Command Line Banking-System Project written in C++.
+OOPs Concepts are used in this Project.
 There are two major roles here :
 ### 1. Admin
 ### 2. User

-In this program, I am using the concept of C++ classes and objects, following basic operations are being performed here :
+Following operations are performed in this project:
 1. Opening an account
 2. Deleting an Account
 3. Deposit